ubermachine/Project-Management/README.md

     Pass off all remaining deliverables and get stakeholder approval.
     Document the lessons you and your team learned during the project.
     Reflect on ways to improve in the future.

+# Project management methodology
+A project management methodology is a set of guiding principles and processes for owning a project through its life cycle.
+Project management methodologies
+help guide project managers throughout a project with steps to take, tasks to complete, and principles for managing the project overall.